 In recent times, most of the change and market disruption has been driven by technology.
 Going forward, I believe the next phase of disruption will be People led within organisations and society.
 A change to the norm has been bubbling under the surface for a while.
 The pandemic and lockdown have accelerated the pace of People led change.
 We now have remote GP consultations.
 This may have taken another ten years without a driver.
 Why go backwards and remove this capability?”

 “According to psychologists, it may take approximately 21 days of conscious and consistent effort to create a new habit.
 We’ve been in lockdown for over 7 weeks, 50 days, twice as long to make a new habit.
 This will have significant impacts on pre-lockdown ways of working globally.

 In business and society we’ve seen an increase in behaviours:

-For this to be realised and get ahead of the market and competition, organisations should start to recognise the coming disruption.
+For this to be realised and to get ahead of the market and competition, organisations should start to recognise the coming disruption.
 Embrace it.
 Make it work for them.
 Get an edge.
 There will need to be significant levels of organisation and individual adoption and adaptation of the new behaviours.

 Refine it, embed it and role model it

 “The key here is not to default and revert to pre-lockdown.
 It would be sensible to review what is working well and what isn’t.

 Keep what is good and refine it, embed it and role model it.
 Don’t let it become the new BAU.
 Continually challenge the ways of working.